Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 ## Kubernetes setup requirements

-A Kubernetes 1.16+ cluster is required to deploy the Axway Open Banking Solution.
+A Kubernetes 1.16+ cluster is required to deploy the Amplify Open Banking Solution.

 ### Resources